6 Ways You Can Make a Positive Change in Your Community

 - Run for school board.

-Looking for more guidance?
-Sign up for our newest program, “4 Steps to Building a Better Community,” to explore your civic engagement and find out how to channel your purpose for the good of your community!
+Get our free email course, “4 Steps to Building a Better Community,” and find out how to channel your purpose for the good of your community!

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.